 The course uses technology to create an engaging and interactive learning community that is supportive, relevant, practical, insightful, and meaningful.
-Discussion boards on BlackBoard are used in our course to share information, apply concepts, draw conclusions, and have discussions about important organizational behavior topics and case studies.
+Discussion boards on BlackBoard are used in our course to share information, apply concepts, draw conclusions, and have discussions about important international business and marketing topics and case studies.